Hamaas Abdul Khaalis

-Hamaas Abdul Khaalis (1921 – November 13, 2003), born Ernest Timothy McGhee, also known as Ernest "XX" McGee and Ernest 2X McGee, was leader of the Hanafi Movement, a Black Muslim group based in Washington, D.C. subscribing to the Hanafi school of Sunni Islam.
-To draw attention to the 1973 murder of his family he organised a 1977 siege of Washington, D.C. in which two of 149 hostages died.
+Hamaas Abdul Khaalis (1921 – November 13, 2003), born Ernest Timothy McGhee, was leader of the Hanafi Movement, a Black Muslim group based in Washington, D.C.

+Khaalis founded the group following a split with the Nation of Islam in 1957.
+In 1971 he won the support of the basketball star Kareem Abdul-Jabbar, but in 1973, his family was murdered.
+Enraged by the murders, he organized a 1977 siege of Washington, D.C. in which two of 149 hostages died.
 He spent the rest of his life in prison after being found guilty of conspiracy to commit kidnapping while armed, second-degree murder, two counts of assault with intent to kill while armed, one count of assault with a dangerous weapon, and 24 counts of kidnapping while armed.

 Early life

 Khaalis was born to Seventh-day Adventist parents in Gary, Indiana as Ernest Timothy McGhee.
 He graduated 22nd in a class of 135 at Roosevelt High School, and he played percussion instruments and eventually converted to Roman Catholicism.

-As McGee, he attended Purdue University and Mid-Western Conservatory.
-He was discharged from the U.S. Army on grounds of mental instability.
+He attended Purdue University and Mid-Western Conservatory.
+He was discharged from the U.S. Army on grounds of schizophrenia.
 He was a talented jazz drummer and played with Bud Powell, Charlie Parker, Max Roach, Billie Holiday, and J.J.
 Johnson in New York City.
+He was accepted to Columbia University, but his G.I.
+Bill funds expired after just one semester without the ability to finish his degree.
+Further applications were denied, which was a typical experience for black men attempting to make use of the G.I.
+Bill.
+Although he remained high-functioning in everyday life and excelled at jazz and his undergraduate studies, he was unable to find stable employment because of his schizophrenia diagnosis.